Analyzing Political Violence - September 12th, Hour 3

 He listened very closely.

-And he, you know, I think I have learned a thing or two over the many decades I've been doing this, uh, Jason, and it made me appreciate him even more.
+And he, you know, I think I have learned a thing or two over the many decades I've been doing this, Jason, and it made me appreciate him even more.

-Yeah, he I had an opportunity before he was the household word uh name that he became um and go visit his operation there in Phoenix and Tempe and he showed me kind of behind the scenes what he was building.
+Yeah, I had an opportunity before he was the household word and name that he became and go visit his operation there in Phoenix and Tempe.

-Um, but it was just so fascinating to watch him in motion because he relished it and he loved it.
+But it was just so fascinating to watch him in motion because he relished it and he loved it.

-And people would line up like I want a chance to take him out.
+And people would line up like, I want a chance to take him out.

 I want a chance to prove him wrong.

-And the day of of the assassination, people had lined up two plus hours ahead of time.
+And the day of the assassination, people had lined up two plus hours ahead of time because they wanted to have that unique opportunity and try to prove him wrong.

-Oh, I mean, that was the thing, and the conversations that we had about politics and and he had such a passion.
+Oh, I mean, that was the thing and the conversations that we had about politics.

 He really loved the MAGA movement.